YewChian/CatMayors/ideas.md

 ## Tiles
 Strutures are placed on tiles that measure 64x64.
 Each tile determines the kind of structure that can be placed on it.
 1. Green (Neutral)
 	Green tiles are the best.
-Build anything on it!.
+Build anything on it!
 Green tiles turn brown over time when cats walk on them.
 2. Red (Rugged)
 	Red tiles symbolise an uneven or hilly terrain. *Bustle* can't be built here.